As always, this is really long. Feel free to skip bits.

 Russell has not stopped playing elsewhere, though, splitting his time in the last four years between the ABA, the WCBL and the IBL.
-If there's a minor league that's not worth a damn, then Bryon Russell will be sure to play in it.
+If there’s a minor league that’s not on your radar, then Bryon Russell will be sure to play in it.
 This past summer he was with the Los Angeles Lightning of the IBL on a stacked team of ex-NBA residents that also included Juaquin Hawkins, Derrick Murray, Fred Vinson, Jamal Sampson, Adam Parada, Toby Bailey and Lamond Murray.
-As insignificant minor leagues go, that's some depth right there.
+As insignificant minor leagues go, that’s some depth right there.

 – 46th pick: Richard Petruska (Houston)

-- Petruska might be the most famous dual nationalitied Slovakian-Italian 6'10 man called Richard in UCLA's history.
-He enjoyed a lengthy 22 game NBA career with the Rockets, recording 92 minutes, 53 points, 31 rebounds and 15 turnovers in his only NBA season.
-After that, Petruska spent 4 years with Varese in Italy, then one year with Galatasaray in Turkey, then two years with Malaga in Spain, then one month with Tau in Spain, and ended up splitting 2002-03 (his final season) between Italy and Spain.
+Petruska might be the most famous dual-nationalitied Slovakian-Italian 6’10 man called Richard in UCLA’s history.
+He enjoyed a lengthy 22-game NBA career with the Rockets, recording 92 minutes, 53 points, 31 rebounds and 15 turnovers in his only NBA season.
+After that, Petruska spent four years with Varese in Italy, then one year with Galatasaray in Turkey, then two years with Malaga in Spain, then one month with Tau in Spain, and ended up splitting 2002-03 (his final season) between Italy and Spain.
 He now works in sales for this lot.
-Do you want a link to a Facebook account that you'll never look at again?
+Do you want a link to a Facebook account that you’ll never look at again?
 Alrighty.

-- Whitney last played in the NBA in the 2003-04 season back with the Wizards, appearing in 16 games but shooting only 38% from the field.
-There were reports that he re-signed with the Wizards in early 2008, but those weren't true.
+Whitney last played in the NBA in the 2003-04 season back with the Wizards, appearing in 16 games but shooting only 38% from the field.
+There were reports that he re-signed with the Wizards in early 2008, but those weren’t true.
 (I think ESPN typoed, and the rest of the internet then copied it.)
-Whitney finished his career with career averages of 6.5 points and 2.8 assists in 579 games, with 0 All Star appearances and not many MVP awards.
+Whitney finished his career with career averages of 6.5 points and 2.8 assists in 579 games, with zero All-Star appearances and not many MVP awards.

 The only other two Whitney’s in NBA history were called Hank and Hawkeye.
 Now those are some names.